bergsalex/roux-cs5500-haploqa/docs/design/SoftwareDesignDescription.md

 # 4. Data Design
 Data will be provided by an API developed and defined by The Jackson Laboratory.

+Example Data can be obtained from the existing legacy version of the application at: https://haploqa.jax.org/

 # 5. Architecture and Component Design
 ## 5.1 Architecture
 ### 5.1.1 Explanation of Software Architecture